-Although we love to read books and watch movies about bold people making bold decisions, rarely do people make or encourage bold decisions in real life.
+We love to read books and watch movies about bold people making bold decisions, but rarely do we make or encourage bold decisions in real life.

 By definition, bold decisions are always more than what the present moment can handle.
 These are decisions that threaten the familiar and stable life around us.
 By default, people cannot handle it when you share the stirrings of your heart today, and the bold decision that will come tomorrow.